mikaelkaron/troopjs-learn/configuring_requirejs.md

 > *prerequisites*
 >
-> In these examples we assume that you use [bower](http://bower.io/) to manage your dependencies and that they are located in `bower_components`.
+> In the rest of this chapter we assume that you use [bower](http://bower.io/) to manage your dependencies and that they are located in `bower_components`.